Learning Groups

 Learning Camps (LC)

-• Typically single-day learning experiences i.e. Aquarium, Science World Field Trip
+• Single-day learning experiences i.e. Aquarium, Science World Field Trip

 • Short-term weekly class i.e. writing